today is considered the 1st night in ramadan..it really didn't go as i wished, seems tht it's time to fall apart for a while.

 Some place that I can call…."home"

-I can see it far a
+I can see it far away,

 Where I stand at the edge of earth